MartinHinz/bayesian.demographic.reconstruction.2022/analysis/analysis.md

 ## Preface

 Running through the analysis can take a long time, especially the Bayesian model.
 We point out the long runtimes again at the appropriate place.
+Also, you might need at least 64 GB of RAM to avoid crashes due to missing memory.

 ## Loading the necessary libraries